Polem4rch/Brutepress/README.md

 Python3 brutepress.py

-Youll be prompted to input a wordpress site, please check if its a http:// or https:// site, If users are found a list will appear, please choose any by using numbers and please note the first name on the list is number 0, then add your dictionary path.
+Youll be prompted to input a wordpress site, please check if its a http:// or https:// site, If users are found a list will appear, please choose any from 0, then add your dictionary path.

 When running the wpscan script, will provide some details from the site including: